jtarang/teleport-rest-api-server/README.md

 A lightweight REST API server that exposes Teleport management operations—such as fetching the current user, listing roles, and creating access requests—using Teleport’s Go SDK and the Gin web framework.

-This service provides a simple REST interface on top of Teleport, making it easy for external tools, scripts, and integrations to interact with Teleport without using tsh or the Teleport API directly.
+This service provides a simple REST interface on top of Teleport, making it easy for external tools, scripts, and integrations to interact with Teleport without using tsh or the Teleport gRPC API directly.

 ---